 Most innovation, of course, incurs rigorous and over-the-horizon analysis, field testing, focus groups, and ‘clinical trials’, if relevant…upon which the innovation may merge into the public space.
 To be sure, along such conventional (often regulatorily mandated) paths, there will be various opinionated, subjective, or unsubstantiated perspectives and ‘forces’ in play which can stifle any innovation’s momentum and introduction.
 As well, these scenarios can manifest as opportunities for ‘competitors’ (i.e., infringers, counterfeiters, etc.) to introduce substitutes with relatively insignificant alterations to the original innovation but aligned with – supported by different economic schemes.

-This post was heavily adapted by Michael D. Moberly from an article that initially appeared June 16, 2012, on page A13 in the U.S. edition of The Wall Street Journal, with the headline: Protectionism Is Back, penned by Thomas Donahue and Dean Garfield.
+Insights for this post were gleaned by Michael D. Moberly from a fine article that initially appeared June 16, 2012, on page A13 in the U.S. edition of The Wall Street Journal, with the headline: Protectionism Is Back, penned by Thomas Donahue and Dean Garfield.

-Michael D. Moberly March 29, 2018 St. Louis firstname.lastname@example.org ‘Business Intangible Asset Blog’ where attention span really matters!
+Michael D. Moberly March 29, 2018 St. Louis email@example.com ‘Business Intangible Asset Blog’ since May 2006 https://kpstrat.com/blog where one’s attention span, intangible assets, and solutions converge.